transcom/mymove/docs/frontend.md

 * CRA runs ESLint on the dev server.
 No additional configuration is available unless the app is ejected.

-### References
+### File Layout & Naming

+* All frontend client code is kept within a subdirectory called ‘src’.
+This is an artifact of using `create-react-app`.
+* Inside that directory:
+  * `/src`
+  * `/src/scenes` Group components by scene name
+  * `/src/shared` Group shared components, like headers
 * File naming
-  * All component files should be named in PascalCase, component names should match the file names (Exception: Higher Order Components are named in camelCase)
+  * All component files should be named in `PascalCase`, component names should match the file names (Exception: Higher Order Components are named in camelCase)
-  * Other files should be in camelCase
+  * Other files should be in `camelCase`
-  * Component files should use the .jsx file extension
+  * Component files should use the `.jsx` file extension
   * If there are multiple components for a feature, they should be in a folder with the primary component in a file named `index.jsx`.

-### File layout

-* All frontend client code is kept within a subdirectory called ‘client’.
-* Inside that directory:
-  * `client/`
-  * `client/src`
-  * `client/src/page` Group components by page name
-  * `client/src/shared` Group shared components, like headers

 ### Presentation vs. Container components